Coronavirus digest: Japan extends state of emergency amid Olympic pressure | DW | 14.05.2021

 In Germany, the Robert Koch Institute, the country's public health agency for infectious diseases, reported that the number of new coronavirus infections nationwide per 100,000 people fell to 96.5, dropping below 100 for the first time since March.
 Thursday the statistic was 103.6, and a week ago nearly 126.
 The number is what German leaders use to determine when to lift restrictions on public life in the country.
 The institute also reported there had been 11,336 new COVID-19 infections and 190 deaths in the last 24 hours.

-An aggressive vaccination program by the UK has prevented nearly 12,000 deaths and over 30,000 hospitalizations, according to an analysis by Public Health England (PHE), a government agency.
+An aggressive vaccination program by the Unitd Kingdom has prevented nearly 12,000 deaths and more than 30,000 hospitalizations, according to an analysis by Public Health England (PHE), a government agency.
 The UK has given about two-thirds of its adult population at least one shot of the COVID-19 vaccine.
-The country plans to reopen the economy by the summer.
+The country plans to reopen its economy by summer.

+The UK is adapting its vaccine rollout to protect people in areas where the COVID variant from India has been detected.
+Nadhim Zahawi, the vaccines minister, said that the government was stepping up testing in areas where the variant had emerged.

+PHE said that the total number of confirmed cases of the new variant had more than doubled in the past week, to 1,313 across the UK.

-China reported its first local transmission of the COVID in over three weeks on May 13.
+China reported its first local transmission of the COVID in more than three weeks on May 13.
 The country's national health authority reported seven new COVID-19 cases, of which two cases were local infections in the province of Anhui.

 The first repatriation flight carrying Australians back from India will land in the country on Saturday.
-The flight will have around 150 citizens and permanent residents who will spend two weeks in quarantine at a mining camp in the remote area of Howard Springs.
+The flight was supposed to have around 150 citizens and permanent residents who would have spent two weeks in quarantine at a mining camp in the remote area of Howard Springs.

+However, prior to boarding the flight, nearly half of the 150 passengers tested positive for COVID, according to a source in the Australian government.
+Australian media reported 48 infections and 25 close contacts of the infected.

-The country had banned all travelers from India from entering Australia for two weeks starting May 15, with any offenders facing potential jail time.
+Australia had banned all travelers from India from entering the country for two weeks starting May 15, with any offenders facing potential jail time.

-India reported 343,144 new COVID cases while deaths rose by over 4,000 over the last 24 hours.
-The total caseload of the country is now over 24 million.

-Taiwan reported a record rise in COVID cases on Friday.
+Taiwan reported a record rise in COVID-19 cases on Friday.
 The country recorded 29 new cases, taking the total case count to 1,291 cases.

 am/sms (Reuters, AP)